Welcome to St. Augustine, the city that's been around longer than your great-great-great-grandparents (and probably has more stories to tell)!

 Visitors will instantly see the fantastic Spanish-inspired artistry and architecture as they walk around this historic house of worship.

-The Cathedral Basilica of St. Augustine is usually open to visitors every day between 7 AM – 5 PM, but check the official website for Mass times.
+The Cathedral Basilica of St. Augustine is usually open to visitors every day between 7 AM and 5 PM, but check the official website for Mass times.

 12. The Bridge of Lions

-St. Augustine’s Bridge of Lions connects the mainland to Anastasia Island and often ranks as one of America’s most picturesque bridges.
+St. Augustine’s Bridge of Lions connects the mainland to Anastasia Island and is often ranked as one of America’s most picturesque bridges.

-Definitely stop at the front (near the Cathedral Basilica) to take a few pics with the famous lion statues.
+Stop at the front (near the Cathedral Basilica) to take a few pics of the famous lion statues.

-Yes, there sidewalks on the side of the Bridge of Lions, but be extra careful.
+Yes, there are sidewalks on the side of the Bridge of Lions, but be extra careful.

 Unfortunately, Florida has the highest pedestrian fatality rates in the nation.